ghenning/portfolio/README.md

 ## What's in here?

+- *movie_night_helper*: Python/Flask app that helps you pick
+a movie to watch for your next movie night.
+No more selection headaches!
 - *football_statistics_2021_2022*: A look into football player statistics for the 2021-2022 season with an accompanying interactive plotting dashboard.